WA Mental Health Week

 Coordinated by the Western Australian Association for Mental Health, with support from the WA Mental Health Commission, Mental Health Week (MHW) provides a prime opportunity to address and highlight the important connection between social determinants and mental health; and promote effective prevention strategies to keep people mentally healthy.

-In 2022, Mental Health Week in WA will be held from 8-15 October with the theme: 'Where we live.
+In 2022, Mental Health Week in WA will be held over 8-15 October with the theme: 'Where we live.
 How we live.
 What we've lived.'

 Understanding how the body, mind and environment intersect is essential to overall wellbeing.
 Physical health – both inside of us and in the world around us – has a major impact on mental health.
 The nutrition we consume, movement of our bodies, the health of the planet and quality of our housing and neighbourhoods all play a part in building health communities and individuals.